yogidevendra/docs/docs/dtmanage.md

 ![Stram Events](images/dtmanage/console-events.png)

-Some events have additional information attached to it, which can be viewed by clicking the “details” button in the list:
+Some events have additional information attached to it, which can be viewed by clicking the "i" icon in the list:

 ![Event Detail Modal](images/dtmanage/console-events-modal.png)